bayareala8s/training/non-technical/leadership/README.md

    - **How do you stay current with the latest developments in technology and industry best practices?**

-Certainly!
 Here’s a structured example response to the question about staying current with the latest developments in technology and industry best practices:

 ---